 But there are other features that are starting to be talked about with other smartwatches, that we'd love to see on the Charge 6.
 Blood pressure monitoring is getting a lot of attention, and given the impact that high blood pressure can have on health, it's easy to see why.

 While Fitbit pay is a thing, it's nowhere near as easy to use as Apple Pay, Google Pay, or Samsung Pay.
 And frankly, there doesn't really seem to be a need for it to exist anymore.

-Swap Fitbit Pay for Google Pay, which should be very simple now that Goole owns Fitbit, and make everyone's life a bit easier.
+Swap Fitbit Pay for Google Pay, which should be very simple now that Google owns Fitbit.
+That should definitely make everyone's life a bit easier.